 - Travelling by road – This guide lays out the different road-based transportation options: buses, taxis, ride-hailing apps, and private vehicles (plus details on airport parking rates).

 Let’s face facts.
 Manila as a whole – and that includes the area around its main airport – isn’t a pedestrian-friendly place.
-Of course, you’ll be just fine walking around in upscale areas like central Makati or Bonifacio Global City or other business and leisure-orientated districts of that sort.
-Elsewhere, you may be better off paying to be transported in a vehicle than taking your chances in the hot, unkempt, heavily polluted outdoors, where pedestrians are easy prey for undisciplined drivers and pavements are rarely designed with accessibility in mind.
+You’ll be fine walking around in upscale areas like central Makati or Bonifacio Global City or other business and leisure districts of that sort.
+Elsewhere, you’d be better off in a vehicle than taking your chances in the hot, heavily polluted outdoors, where pedestrians are easy prey for undisciplined drivers and pavements are rarely designed with accessibility in mind.
 That’s especially true if you’ve got mobility issues, valuables on your person, children by your side, or heavy luggage in tow.

 In this case, the “surrounding neighbourhood” is Newport City: a cluster of hotels, shopping malls, leisure facilities and apartment complexes located across the NAIA Expressway (NAIAX) and Andrews Avenue from T3.

 Bridging the gap between T3 and Newport City is the so-called Runway Manila: a 220-metre, fully enclosed footbridge that allows people to walk from one side to the other in sheltered comfort.
 After being shuttered temporarily during the height of the pandemic lockdowns, it was reopened to pedestrians in April 2022.

 The overpass is fitted with travelators that cover a good part of its length (specifically in the sloped sections rising up from T3 to the footbridge itself).

 Here’s Runway Manila as seen from the NAIAX, looking south-east.
 T3 is on the right, Newport City on the left.